mariia-eliseeva/trigger/README.md

 ## Future Scope

 - **Custom Large Language Model**: To further refine detection capabilities.
+- **Server Deployment**: While currently running on a local setup, plans are in place to deploy the bot on servers for enhanced availability and performance.
 - **Language Expansion**: To include more languages and broaden the user base.

 ## Requirements